anthemion-org/ogle-web/README.md

 ### Classes versus closures

-A class like `tPool` could easily be replaced with a factory function that returns a die-generating function.
+A class like `tPoolDie` could easily be replaced with a factory function that returns a die-generating function.
 Many JavaScript developers would consider that more idiomatic, but how is it actually better?
 The class implementation:

 - Cleanly separates initialization code from output-generating code;